Annabelle Collins (Brookside): Marriage and family issues

 In another storyline, producers introduced Annabelle's mother Mona Harvey (Margaret Clifton) into the series.
 When Mona becomes ill, Annabelle goes to visit her and decides that Mona must live with her while she recovered.
 Mona has a difficult relationship with Paul and dislikes him.
 Her antics cause problems for Annabelle as she begins to make false accusations against Paul.
 She first accuses him of being a spy, accuses him of trying to poison her and disposes of any food Paul had cooked.
 Mona also displays her favouritism of Annabelle's brother, Teddy Harvey.
-Mona fails to grasp that Gordon is gay and is happy to assume that he is "Chris" is female.
+Mona fails to grasp that Gordon is gay and is happy to assume that "Chris" is female.
 Christopher responds by renting out Mona's home to make money, but his scam is discovered by Annabelle and Paul.
 Mona writes a letter to Teddy complaining about Paul but on her way to the post box she falls down a sinkhole.
 She survives and is taken to hospital.

 After five months of having Mona live with them, Annabelle decides to put her mother in a home.
 Mona escapes from the home twice and claims that she is being abused by the care home staff.
 Annabelle does not believe her and sends her back.
 Gordon and Christopher then make an unannounced visit to the care home and finds evidence that Mona is being abused.
 Writers continued to make Mona's presence unbearable for Annabelle and Paul.
 After which, Mona and Gordon strike up a close bond and Annabelle is irritated by Mona being way more accepting of his sexuality.
 She also decides to sell her house and give the proceeds to Gordon and Christopher on the condition she lives with them.
 Tibballs assessed that Annabelle "had become so irritated by all the sniping" that she decided to get away.
 Eventually, Annabelle sends Mona to live in another care home.